cjy318/protein_interaction/README.md

 -output

-•Prediction accuracy from 10 fold cross validation with each number of epochs(1~100 or 1~200)
+•Prediction accuracy from 10 fold cross validation with each number of epochs(1-50)

 •graph of prediction accuracies and epochs